jxjg/Workshop-Lambda101/README.md

 ## Prerequisites
 * Pre-read(or watch): [AWS Lambda Video Podcast](https://youtu.be/F-uAVnktnjA)
-* AWS account for use in the exercise (all resources should be free tier)
+* AWS account for use in the workshop (all resources should be free tier)

 ## What you are building